osprey-dcs/grc-atf-fdas/D-3-1_DESIGN_-_Design_and_Architecture.md

 >Control System Studio is a collection of tools and applications to monitor and operate large scale control systems, such as the ones in the accelerator community.
 >
->Phoebus is a pure java/javafx based implementation which uses java feature like SPI and modules to provide the same extensible and modular achitecture.
+>Phoebus is a pure java/javafx based implementation which uses java feature like SPI and modules to provide the same extensible and modular architecture.
 This is the current implementation of CS-Studio.
 The original implementation of CS-Studio is based on the eclipse RCP framework which provided an extensible and pluggable architecture.
 >
 >The Phoebus and CS-Studio products are developed and maintained by a collaboration between many laboratories and universities.